astrovm/astrovm.github.io/content/configs.md

 `gamemoderun %command%`

-in some opengl games can be useful to add `mesa_glthread=true` at the beginning, and in some vulkan/directx games can be useful to add `radv_perftest=aco` and/or `dxvk_async=1`(this last one is related to anti-cheats false positives, so don't use it in online games to avoid bans).
+in some opengl games can be useful to add `mesa_glthread=true` at the beginning, and in some Vulkan/DirectX games can be useful to add `RADV_PERFTEST=aco` and/or `DXVK_ASYNC=1`(this last one is related to anti-cheats false positives, so don't use it in online games to avoid bans).

 - try [proton-ge-custom](https://github.com/gloriouseggroll/proton-ge-custom).